 Both Facetune's YOUniverse and Drawanyone use the open-source AI model Stable Diffusion.
 Facetune vice president Alon David has promised that more capabilities will be added.
 As for concerns about abuse and inappropriate use, he insists that Facetune monitors prompts for "certain cultural sensitivities".
 That's in addition to Stable Diffusion's existing safeguards (which have come in for some criticism for being rather lax).

-YOUniverse is available on the existing Facetune app (opens in new tab).
-Meanwhile, Drawanyone (opens in new tab), is available in-browser.
+YOUniverse is available on the existing Facetune app.
+Meanwhile, Drawanyone, is available in-browser.
 The latter allows you to upload five pictures of anyone and choose from preset styles ('occult, 'soldier,' 'royal,' and 'Studio Ghibli') or type your own prompt.
 Be prepared to wait for around an hour for an image to be generated – and pay if you want to generate more than a few.

 People have been trying the tools out and sharing the results on Twitter and other social media.
 The results can range from impressive to hilarious to an uncanny feeling of artificiality and that 'something's not quite right'.